Ask The Expat

 For online articles and a list of companies that offer travel health insurance, see our “Insurance for Travelers and Expatriates” section.

-The U.S. State Department also provides Medical Information for Americans Abroad, including a list of companies that offer travel health and emergency coverage: travel.state.gov/travel/cis_pa_tw/cis/cis_1470.html.
-To find a hospital or doctor for a specific country, see the U.S. State Department’s U.S. Embassies and Consulates websites at usembassy.state.gov.“ Medical Practitioners Lists” are usually found under the U.S. Citizens Services section of the Embassy or Consulate website.
+The U.S. State Department also provides medical information for Americans abroad, including a list of companies that offer travel health and emergency coverage.
+To find a hospital or doctor for a specific country, see the U.S. State Department’s U.S. Embassies and Consulates websites at usembassy.state.gov.“ Medical Practitioners Lists” are usually found using doing an internal search on the site to find those for a specific country.